 Percocet is used to relieve moderate to severe pain.

 You should not use Percocet if you have recently used alcohol, sedatives, tranquilizers, or other narcotic medications.
 Do not use Percocet if you have used a MAO Inhibiter in the past 14 days, such as isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, or tranylcypromine, or have received a methylene blue injection.

 Do not take more Percocet than is recommended.
-An overdose of acetaminophen can damage your liver or cause death.
+An overdose of oxycodone or acetaminophen (both present in Percocet) can cause death.
 Call your doctor at once if you have nausea, pain in your upper stomach, itching, loss of appetite, dark urine, clay-colored stools, or jaundice (yellowing of your skin or eyes).

 Stop taking this medicine and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.

 Before taking this medicine

-You should not use Percocet if you are allergic to acetaminophen (Tylenol) or oxycodone, or if:
+You should not use Percocet if you are allergic to any of its components including acetaminophen or oxycodone, or if you have:

 severe asthma or breathing problems; or